hivesolutions/tiberium-soul/readme.md

 The Tiberium Soul server is the "heart" of the tiberium system it's responsible for the forwarding of the various HTTP related request from the client to the proper tiberium instance.

+## Ideas

+* Full Heroku compatability (eg: Procfile)
+* Modular back-end usage with support for Digital Ocean
+* Support for add-ons using env variables of heroku (eg: MONGOHQ_URL)
+* Optimization of resources (minimizing user cost)
+* SSH key upload to Digital Ocean for provisioning of VM

 ## Configuration

 This series of sets assume that the target machine is running Ubuntu Linux 12.10.